 Note

-Add new Awards
+Add a new Awards

-field to your data source, SharePoint list or User profiles.
+field to your data source.

-Copy the CSS style below and paste it on the Custom code (CSS) step of the wizard:
+Open the configuration wizard.
+Copy the CSS style below and paste it in the Custom code (CSS) tab:

 /*Set position for all medals*/